 This is best avoided.
 Firstly, I don't want to disturb your guests.
 I'm sure they wouldn't feel relaxed indoors with a big camera pointed at the property!
 Secondly, I might need access to the interior.
 This is because we don't want to see closed or squint curtains or blinds from the outside.
 We also don't want parked cars in the exterior shots.

 I'm super tidy and will leave your property as I found it.
 If I'm there for the day, I'll eat my packed lunch outdoors or in my car.
 I'll even bring my own loo roll, hand towel and soap, so that I don't use anything intended for your guests!
 I'm happy to lock up and pop the keys back in the key safe.
 The only thing we might need to consider here is if you have a wood burner and would like it lit in the shots.
 If so, this will need a bit of attention after the photoshoot.

 This is coming really soon!
 I've invested in a drone for exterior shots.
-I just need time to apply for a licence and sit my theory test, and get some practice under my belt.
-I expect it to be up and running by summer 2022.
+I'm covered with a licence and insurance.
+I just need to get some practice under my belt.
+I expect it to be up and running by spring 2023.

 I price all of my interior and exterior shoots individually.
 The price will depend on the location and travel time as well as the size of the property and therefore the amount of photography and post-production work required.

 Absolutely, I love travelling.
 I'm based near Inverness so I do most of my work in the local area, in the city and throughout the Highlands and Moray.
 I'm more than happy to travel afield, throughout the north of Scotland.
 I'm no stranger to travelling to the likes of Aberdeenshire, Orkney and the Western Isles.